wispurn/WispurnWare/README.md

 * Z: Enable/Disable Anti Lock
 * P: Enable/Disable Aim Viewer
 * T: Toggles Anti Viewer on the selected player. (closest player to cursor)

+# Note
+* This is open source, do whatever you want with it.